Parallelizing the Three Body Problem across many GPUs

 which allows the loop to continue without waiting for each GPU to finish its computation and send data back to the CPU memory.

-There is one last ingredient we need: a synchronization step to prevent the process from completing prematurely.
+There are two final ingredients that we need to finish adapting this code for use with multiple GPUs.
+Firstly we need a synchronization step to prevent the process from completing prematurely.
 This can be done by adding cudaDeviceSynchronize(); after the loop over n_gpus, which prevents further code from executing until the cuda devices on the current thread (all GPUs in this case) have completed their computation.
-The last note is that calling free() on the cudaHostAlloc() arrays leads to a segfault, one must instead use the proper cuda host deallocation.
+Lastly we need to de-allocate our pinned memory: simply calling free() on the cudaHostAlloc() arrays leads to a segfault, one must instead use the proper cuda host deallocation.
+Instead we need to explicitly free the pinned memory via the cuda function cudaFreeHost(var).

 With that, we have a multi-gpu kernel that scales to any number of GPUs.
 The exact amount of time this would save any given computational procedure depends on a number of variables, but one can expect to find near-linear speedups for clusters with identical GPUs (meaning that for $n$ GPUs the expected completion time is $t/n$ where $t$ is the time to completion for a single GPU).
 This can be shown in practice, where a cluster with one V100 GPU completes 50k iterations of a 1000x1000 starting grid of the three body problem in 73.9 seconds, whereas four V100s complete the same in 18.8s which corresponds to a speedup of 3.93x, which is very close to the expected value of 4x.